Honour-based Abuse

 Introduction

-“Honour-based” abuse is often referred to as “so-called” because there is a need to be clear that there is no honour in abusing someone.
-As seen in the definition below, “honour-based” abuse is often carried out to prevent, or as a result of, the victim bringing shame on their family or the wider community.
-Transgressions can be relatively minor, but the consequences are significant potentially resulting in the victim’s death.
+‘Honour’-based abuse is often referred to as ‘so-called’ because there is a need to be clear that there is no honour in abusing someone.
+As seen in the definition below, ‘honour’-based abuse is often carried out to prevent, or as a result of, the victim being thought to be bringing shame on their family or the wider community.
+Transgressions can be relatively minor, but the consequences are significant, potentially resulting in the victim’s death.

-Although women are often seen as the main victims of “honour-based” abuse, men can be victims, too.
-More recently, there has been a move to highlight the under-reported issue of male victims of honour abuse.
+Although women and girls are often seen as the main victims of ‘honour’-based abuse, men and boys can be victims, too.
+More recently, there has been a move to highlight the under-reported issue of male victims of ‘honour’-based abuse.
 Male victims may be those deemed to be in an inappropriate relationship, gay or supporting the victim of other abuse.

-Such abuse comes under the umbrella term of harmful practices.
+Such abuse comes under the umbrella term of harmful practices and is also recognised to be part of domestic abuse.

 Need more?